kolkhis/tech-notes/linux/package_management.md

 apt update          # Update package lists
 apt upgrade         # Upgrade all packages to their newest versions apt install package # Install a package
+apt install package=4.5.0 # Install a specific version of a package
 apt remove package  # Remove a package
 dpkg -i package.deb # Install a .deb package manually
 dpkg -r package     # Remove a package
 dpkg -l             # List all installed packages
-dpkg -l | grep -i package_name  # Find out if a package is installed dpkg -S command     # Search for the package that installed the command
+dpkg -l | grep -i package_name  # Find out if a package is installed dpkg -S command     # Search for the package that installed the command dpkg-query -l pattern # List all packages matching the pattern
 ```

 ### `dpkg` Output